(c) 2024 PillSync.com

 Patients 12 Years of Age and Above

 The starting dose is 300 mg three times a day.
 The recommended maintenance dose of gabapentin is 300 mg to 600 mg three times a day.
-Dosages up to 2,400 mg/day have been well tolerated in long-term clinical studies.
-Doses of 3,600 mg/day have also been administered to a small number of patients for a relatively short duration, and have been well tolerated.
+Dosages up to 2,400 mg/day have been administered in long-term clinical studies.
+Doses of 3,600 mg/day have also been administered to a small number of patients for a relatively short duration.
 Administer gabapentin three times a day using 300 mg or 400 mg capsules.
 The maximum time between doses should not exceed 12 hours.

 Pediatric Patients Age 3 to 11 Years